+We are a research group within the Department of Public and Occupational Health of the VU University Medical Center in Amsterdam.
 Our research deals with the relationship between physical activity and health.
 Sufficient levels of physical activity are a necessity for good health, but also entail a risk of injury.
-Through this website we will keep you updated on our own research and others' who deal with these topics.

 As the detrimental health effects of sedentary behaviour are well established, insight into the individual and environmental factors that influence adults’ sedentary behaviour is needed.
 Most studies to date rely on self-reported measures of sedentary time.
 Therefore, the aim of our most recently published study was to examine the individual and environmental correlates of objectively measured sedentary time in Dutch and Belgian adults.